ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 $[?match(@.date, "1974-05-..")]
 ~~~

+Its arguments are instances of ValueType.
+If the first argument is not a string or the second argument is not a
+string conforming to {{-iregexp}}, the result is `LogicalFalse`. <!-- XXX -->
-Its first argument is an optional string that is matched against the iregexp
+Otherwise, the string that is the first argument is matched against
-contained in the string that is the second argument.
+the iregexp contained in the string that is the second argument;
-The result is `true` if the string matches the iregexp and `false`
+the result is `LogicalTrue` if the string matches the iregexp and
-otherwise.
+`LogicalFalse` otherwise.

-The result is `Nothing` if the first argument is not a string or
-the second argument is not a string conforming to {{-iregexp}}.

 ### `search` Function Extension {#search}

 Arguments:
-: 1. `OptionalNodeOrValueType` (string)
+: 1. `ValueType` (string)
   2. `ValueType` (string conforming to {{-iregexp}})

 Result:
-: `OptionalBooleanType` (`true`, `false`, or `Nothing`)
+: `LogicalType`

 The "search" function extension provides a way to check whether a
 given string contains a substring that matches a given regular